JITx-Inc/jitx-cookbook/battery_charger_design/design-notes.md

 #### Battery Connector + Switch

-- GND needs to be on the left of the batteries cable when plugging it in - make sure these aren't reversed
-- make sure that there is no possible short in either switch position
-- switch MK12C02 meets specs - 12V 0.5 or 6V 1.0A (convert this to power and check for meets power specs)
+- [X] switch MK12C02 meets specs - 12V 0.5 or 6V 1.0A (convert this to power and check for meets power specs)

 #### LDO

-- LDO EN needs to be pulled down when off, pulled high when on - make sure not NC
+- [X] LDO EN needs to be pulled down when off, pulled high when on - make sure not NC
-- LDO voltage input range
+- [X] LDO voltage input range
-- LDO - make sure bypass caps are present
+- [ ] LDO - make sure bypass caps are present

 #### BQ2407 battery charger

+##### NOW
-- bq2047 EP/thermal-pad must be connected to VSS
+- [X] bq2047 EP/thermal-pad must be connected to VSS
+- [X] check BQ2407 input voltage range
+- [X] check BQ2407 output voltage range (check LDO input
+- [X] check BQ2407 SYSOFF is not NC
+- [X] check BQ2407 SYSOFF is pulled high/low
+- [X] check TMR is either NC or connected to the proper voltage range
+- [X] ensure VSS is connected directly to GND

+##### LATER

-- check BQ2407 has appropriate bypass caps
+- [ ] check BQ2407 has appropriate bypass caps
-	- Bypass OUT to VSS with a 4.7-μF to 47-μF ceramic capacitor
+	- [ ] Bypass OUT to VSS with a 4.7-μF to 47-μF ceramic capacitor
-- check BQ2407 input voltage range
-	-
-- check BQ2407 output voltage range
+- [ ] ensure TS is connected to 10k resistor or 10k thermistor
-- check BQ2407 that ILIM, ITERM have resistance to GND in proper range
+- [ ] check BQ2407 BAT is bypassed to VSS with cap in proper range
-	- Connect a 1100-Ω to 8-kΩ resistor from ILIM to VSS
-	- Connect a 590-Ω to 8.9-kΩ resistor from ISET to VSS
+	- [ ] Bypass BAT to VSS with a 4.7-μF to 47-μF ceramic capacitor
-- ensure proper resistance on CHG pin on BQ2407 -> Connect CHG to the desired logic voltage rail using a 1kΩ-100kΩ resistor, or use with an LED for visual indication.
+- [ ] ensure proper resistance on CHG pin on BQ2407 -> Connect CHG to the desired logic voltage rail using a 1kΩ-100kΩ resistor, or use with an LED for visual indication.
-- ensure proper resistance on PGOOD pin on BQ2407 -> Connect PGOOD to the desired logic voltage rail using a 1-kΩ to 100-kΩ resistor, or use with an LED for visual indication
+- [ ] ensure proper resistance on PGOOD pin on BQ2407 -> Connect PGOOD to the desired logic voltage rail using a 1-kΩ to 100-kΩ resistor, or use with an LED for visual indication
-- check BQ2407 BAT is bypassed to VSS with cap in proper range
-	- Bypass BAT to VSS with a 4.7-μF to 47-μF ceramic capacitor
-- check that EN1 and EN2 are following the proper 01 configuration (or, another configuration)
+- [ ] check that EN1 and EN2 are following the proper 01 configuration (or, another configuration)
-- check BQ2407 SYSOFF is not NC
-- check BQ2407 SYSOFF is pulled high/low
-- check TMR is either NC or connected to the proper voltage range
+- [ ] check BQ2407 that ILIM, ITERM have resistance to GND in proper range
-- ensure VSS is connected directly to GND
-- ensure TS is connected to 10k resistor or 10k thermistor
+	- [ ] Connect a 1100-Ω to 8-kΩ resistor from ILIM to VSS
+	- [ ] Connect a 590-Ω to 8.9-kΩ resistor from ISET to VSS
+- [ ] GND needs to be on the left of the batteries cable when plugging it in - make sure these aren't reversed
+- [ ] make sure that there is no possible short in either switch position